MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-9-ii.png" alt-text="Diagram of basic audio profile configuration 9 II.":::

 The PC is connected to a set of audio devices.
-Each set member sends 1 channel of audio to the PC.
+Each set member sends one channel of audio to the PC.

 | Use Case | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|